aleshaleksey/fansys23/monsters-npcs/humanoids.md

 - INT=12
 - WIS=16
 - Replace "Spell Strike" with "Elemental Blast" (fire or ice).
+- Replace "Holy Strike" for "Elemental Strike" (fire or ice).
 - Replace "Incantation" and "kinetic" with two elemental magics of choice.

 The spell threshold for a magic knight is Threshold=19 (WIS)